AVEVA/CONNECT-data-services-developer-docs/content/communities/includes/enable-stream-sharing-permissions.md

 1. From the left pane, select **Data Management** > **Sequential Data Store**.

-1. Select one or more streams that you want to allow sharing on.
+1. Use the checkboxes to select one or more streams that you want to allow sharing on.

 1. From the right pane, select **Manage Permissions**.